Fellowships and Scholarships

-Fellowships and scholarships are limited in number, and while there are differences in each category, they typically include a significant tuition scholarship, summer internship and stipend, and opportunities to interact with leading scholars and practitioners in the respective fields.
+Fellowships and scholarships are limited in number, and while there are differences in each category, they typically include a summer internship and stipend, and opportunities to interact with leading scholars and practitioners in the respective fields.

 Business Law Honors Fellowship

 The need for lawyers trained in business law has never been greater.
 In response to this need, Hofstra Law established the Business Law Honors Fellowship to train and develop leaders in this growing field.